electromatter/mcp_base/README.md

 license.
 See the LICENSE file for details.
 Comments and improvements are welcome.

-NOTE: The tests supplied in tests/ do not exhaustively test the contracts of all of the functions, but they do check for many different errors.
+NOTE: The tests supplied in tests do not exhaustively test the contracts of all of the functions, but they do check for many different errors.

 ## System Requirements